 A flow of promos from the advertising department was key to Cannon’s method, which is why we were left alone to do our work and were paid so promptly.
 By contrast, the unlucky assistant editors working on features just down the hall were often stiffed for weeks on end.
 Visiting actors looking for the executive floors often wandered through, lost, which is how I met Robert Morse, Lawrence Tierney and Dom DeLuise, and saw people like Jack Nicholson at the elevator.
 I was later told he was trying to interest Cannon in his expensive The Two Jakes project).
 Other celebs showed up in person to demand payment that had been ‘slowed up’ in accounting.
 Lawrence Tierney was a pretty intimidating guy!

-Most editors now work in isolation, or are producers or directors who must edit for themselves.
-Back in the 1980s, on 35mm film and linear, tape-to-tape editing rigs, editing was labor intensive and required a team.
-Thus I often worked with a score of colleagues and the camaraderie and competition felt like something out a Howard Hawks movie.
+Most editors now work in isolation, or are also producers or directors who must edit for themselves.
+Back in the 1980s, on 35mm film and linear tape-to-tape editing rigs, editing was labor intensive and required a team.
+Thus I often worked with a score of colleagues.
+The camaraderie and competition felt like something out of a Howard Hawks movie.
 At Cannon we really felt we were working for Yo-Ho-Ho Films Limited, but by and large we gave them honest value.
 Of course there was a project assistant who was told to re-submit his weekly time card one week when we were working a lot of overtime to finish a ShoWest reel.
 He had put down something like 176 hours, and a week only has 168.
 Oops.

 When things got desperate I took a page from Mo and Yo’s playbook and promoted myself a leg up and out of Cannon.
 I called Ad Week magazine and said I was cutting a revolutionary trailer for the movie Powaqqatsi.
 The resulting two-page color spread got me several offers for work in trailer boutiques.
 Cannon was full of great experiences.
 I met Barbet Schroeder cutting TV spots for his Barfly and asked him if he really threatened to shoot himself when Yoram Globus didn’t re- greenlight the movie.
 I took direction from the guru-like Godfrey Reggio and gave voiceover direction to Peter Ustinov, for radio spots for his Agatha Christie movie Appointment with Death.
-Lesson learned: Ustinov didn’t need direction, just someone to ask him to stop entertaining us with jokes, and read the copy.
+Lesson learned: Ustinov didn’t need direction, just someone to ask him to read the copy and stop entertaining us with non-stop jokes.

 Supplements: Making of featurette, with the director, producer, story writer and Michael Dudikoff and Gary Conway; David Bradley audition tape, trailer.